thyal/Quiz-Game/README.md

 Contains the entrypoint of the front-end (index.jsx) which sets up the redux store and renders app.jsx which contains the routing logic.

 ### Database
 I used a mysql database for this project, and it is running with docker.
-The docker setup will create a instance of a mysql database, create a user, create all tables and views, and seed some data.
-All questions and answers are seeded in at startup.
+The files in the folder sql-scripts will be run on startup (first time image is build).
+This will create all tables and views, and seed the database with some data.
+The data beeing seeded are all the questions and answers.
 There are 6 tables in this project, users, games, userScores, categories, questions and answers.

+## Final thoughts
+I am happy with how the prosject turned out, and I'm happy that I got to use many different technologies.
+I think the main functionality worked out good.
+That beeing said, it is not a perfect solution.
+If I had more time, I would first and foremost improve the socket logic regarding disconnecting and leaving a game etc. There could be improvements here.
+There are other things I thought about during the process, like beeing able to create your own questions, and stuff like that, but I did not have time to implement this.
+Also I would focus more on the design and the total impression of the application.
+The security could also be better, I think.

+I did not run into any major problems while creating this application, other than normal things when creating a project like this.
+There weren't any show-stoppers.
+I did make myself learn about topics that I didnt know about, like redux and docker, so I did use some time doing that, but I definitivly think it was worth it.
+These are things I'm going to use in the future.
+All in all I am happy with my solution, and I have learned alot in this process.